nickzooot/dft/poetry_nft/README.md

 - Full on-chain storage of poetry text
 - Automatic minting of NFTs to poem authors
 - Verifiable ownership through the Ethereum blockchain
-- Ability to retrieve poem text by token ID

 ## Prerequisites